TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/DJHero/DJH_Chart.md

 This document details a proposal for adding DJ Hero tracks to the .chart format.

+For specifications on the .chart format itself, see the [CoreFormats .chart document.](../CoreFormats/Chart.md)

 ## Table of Contents

 - [Section Names](#section-names)